marvk/vatprism/README.md

 ## Issues

 Issue tracking takes place on this GitHub issue repository.
-You are most invited to contribute bugs, issues, feature or any other constructive feedback [as an issue.](https://github.com/marvk/vatprism/issues) Please check existing issues before creating a new one.
+You are most invited to contribute bugs, issues, feature or any other constructive feedback [as an issue.](https://github.com/marvk/vatprism/issues) Before submitting an issue, please check existing issues for duplicates.

 ## Installation